-Extending your knowledge base with third party add-ons
+Extending your knowledge base with Marketplace apps

-The Atlassian Marketplace has a large number of add-ons for Confluence.
+The Atlassian Marketplace has a large number of apps for Confluence.
 A common addition to Knowledge Base spaces is a survey or form tool, which enables you to get feedback on the usefulness or usability of your knowledge base articles.